jafaircl/bearclaw/packages/cel/README.md

 # Common Expression Library

+This is a very early Alpha release.
+While the API surface should not change significantly, some functionality may be missing or incomplete.

 Note: This library intends to be a one to one port of [`cel-go`](https://github.com/google/cel-go).
 But, there may be differences caused by the limitations TypeScript/JavaScript compared to other CEL implementations.
 For instance, floats may lose precision after `2^53-1` and there is no functional difference between `int` and `uint` values as those are limitations of JavaScript.

 The Common Expression Language (CEL) is a non-Turing complete language designed